 - Make sure the batteries are fully charged before operating.

-- Do not let the batteries every go entirely dead.
-When low, do not let sit for an extended period, or damage may occur.
+- Do not let the batteries ever go entirely dead.
+When low, do not let sit for an extended period or damage may occur.

 - Always use required safety equipment while operating.

 - Do not modify or change the electrical system and frame.
 Doing so will void the warranty.

 - This scooter is a recreational scooter and is to be used for improving mobility in your daily activities, such as walking.
 It is not a medical scooter or medical and does not and is not intended to provide therapeutic benefits, medical assistance, medical therapy, or treat or alleviate any medical condition or disability.

 Quick Start Warnings